 Who can I write a story about?

-In addition, you may write about someone you lost during the timeframe of the pandemic, to causes other than solely Covid, such as nursing home neglect, rapid decline due to isolation, etc. If you lost someone but could not properly memorialize or mourn due to social distancing and isolation, you are welcome to write their story here too.
-These stories will be posted on this website but all may not appear in the anthology proposed for future publication.
+In addition, you may write about someone you lost during the timeframe of the pandemic, to causes other than solely Covid, such as nursing home neglect, rapid decline due to isolation, etc. Further, if you lost someone but could not properly memorialize or mourn due to social distancing and isolation, you are welcome to write their story here too, and we will post it on the site.